Position

 A: You can buy a Philadelphus coronarius from local nurseries or online plant stores such as Swift Plants.
 Just make sure to check for healthy plants with vibrant leaves and accurate descriptions before you make your purchase!

-Q: What makes Philadelphus coronarius so useful in gardens?
+Q: What makes Philadelphus coronarius so valuable for gardens?

-A: This plant is useful because it adds beautiful fragrant blooms in spring and is perfect for borders.
+A: This plant is helpful because it adds beautiful fragrant blooms in spring and is perfect for borders.
 Plus, it’s relatively easy to care for once established!

-Q: May I see the bloom of Philadelphus coronarius throughout the year?
+Q: Does Philadelphus coronarius bloom throughout the year?

 A: Unfortunately, you won’t see blooms all year round.
 The fragrant flowers typically bloom in late spring to early summer, so enjoy them while they last!